-Driverless vehicles are currently being developed and tested on American roads, and they’re making lots of headlines along the way about both their promise and their problems.
+Driverless vehicles are currently being developed and tested on American roads, and they're making lots of headlines along the way about both their promise and their problems.
 Your current car may even have some of the same features that will help guide future self-driving cars.
-Proponents note that autonomous cars may lead to safer roadways by eliminating the most common cause of accidents: driver error.
+Those in favor of the use of autonomous cars note that it may lead to safer roadways by getting rid of one of the most common causes of accidents: driver error.

-But autonomous vehicles also present challenges regarding safety, risk, and insurance.
-Discover what’s going on now with driverless cars—and what the future may hold.
+But self-driving vehicles also present challenges regarding safety, risk, and how to insure these new machines.
+Learn what's going on now with self-driving cars—and what the future may hold.

-Right now, engineers are at work creating driverless experiences—and driverless cars.
-In fact, the car or SUV you drive today might include features that will be integral to autonomous vehicles in the future.
-In fact, testing and deployment are ongoing in many states, including Arizona, Florida, New York, Ohio, and California.
-But self-driving vehicles are not yet available for consumer purchase.
+Right now, engineers are at work creating driverless experiences, namely cars that don't need any help from you.
+In fact, the car or SUV you drive today might include features that will be built into self-driving cars in the future.
+Testing and deployment are in the works in many states, including Arizona, Florida, New York, Ohio, and California.
+But self-driving vehicles are not quite yet ready for purchase by just any consumer.

 Levels of Automation